aakashratha1006/Image-Compression/README.md

 # Image-Compression
-Img Compression using K-means algorithm in MATLAB
+Image Compression using K-means algorithm in MATLAB